Eduardo Chillida: Art market

 Since 2018, Chillida's estate has been represented by Hauser & Wirth.
 It previously worked with Pilar Ordovas.
+Tasende Gallery was the solo US representative of Chillida from the mid 1980s through the 1990s.Tasende Gallery’s representation, including several shows arranged with museums and commercial galleries in the US, presentations at numerous art fairs in the US, Europe and Japan, an extensive advertising campaign, monograph publications and symposiums served to widely introduce Eduardo Chillida to the American art market.

 In 2006, Chillida's classic 1961 sculpture, Rumor de Limites, more than doubled estimates to sell to a collector from the Iberian Peninsula for a record £2 million in London.
 His corten steel sculpture Buscando La Luz IV (Looking for the Light IV) (2001) was sold for 4.1 million pounds at Christie's London in 2013.